30% tax ruling - general info

 Partial non resident status?

 One of the extra benefits of the 30% tax ruling is that a resident taxpayer can choose – via his/her Dutch personal income tax return - to be treated as a partial non-resident taxpayer for Dutch tax purposes.
 A partial non-resident taxpayer is subject to Dutch income tax as a resident taxpayer for Box 1 income and as a non-resident taxpayer for Box 2 and Box 3 income.
+This will benefit especially to people holding substantial tangible assets.

 US-citizens or US green card holders with a 30% tax ruling?